fhaller75/howtos/git-branching.md

 ---

 ## Features/Issues development
 `devel/`
 is the prefix for feature development branches.
 Followed by an explicit name in lower case, dash-separated.
+Should start with issue-xxxx if linked to a specific referenced issue.
-Should start with issue-xxxx if linked to a specific referenced issue Ex.:
+Ex.:
 ```bash
 git checkout -b devel/global-orders master